fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 #### Auxiliary Schema ####
-The [Auxiliary Schema](../AuxiliarySchemaForPreferencesFramework.md) is a document that specifies all the things needed to actually build the preference editor.
+The [Auxiliary Schema](../AuxiliarySchemaForPreferencesFramework.md) is a document that specifies all the things needed to actually build the Preference Editor.
-The Auxiliary Schema for our example editor is defined in the `schemas/auxiliary.js` file:
+The Auxiliary Schema for our example Editor is defined in the `schemas/auxiliary.js` file:

 ```javascript